Email Signatures

 Confidentiality Disclaimer and Other Disclaimers

-Please include confidentiality and other types of disclaimers when necessary based on position and department needs.
-Disclaimers used by multiple individuals in one area or unit should be consistent from signature to signature.
+Include confidentiality clauses and other disclaimers based on position and department needs.
+Disclaimers used by a unit should be consistent from signature to signature.

 Disclaimers recommendations:

-- Location —a few line returns under your email signature
+- Location - a line return or two under your email signature

 - Color — black or dark gray